-After installing the February 2026 Windows update, the Defender setting IntelTDTEnabled suddenly stops working.
+After installing the latest Windows Defender Update, the Defender setting IntelTDTEnabled suddenly stops working.
 Intune reports the familiar 65000 error, while the device logs reveal the real cause: 0x86000002 (specific node does NOT exist), meaning the CSP node is no longer supported.
 What looks like a normal policy failure turns out to be a configuration endpoint that quietly disappeared from Windows.

 Introduction